|

 May 22, 2008 |

-Ralph Brill, of the Brill Gallery, initiated the Hoosac River Lights - an outdoor artistic lighting project that drew crowds of thousands to its Inaugural Event on the evening of April 26, 2008.
+Ralph Brill, of the initiated the - an outdoor artistic lighting project that drew crowds of thousands to its Inaugural Event on the evening of April 26, 2008.
 The Hoosac River Lights Project celebrated the Hoosac River and brought it back into people's consciousness.
 Over time it might become an annual City of North Adams Event lasting several days.
 Once a dynamic river that powered the old textile and shoe mills in the region the Hoosac was placed in a concrete channel in the 1950s to prevent costly flood damages.
 Today, the Hoosac River remains largely unnoticed as it winds its way through the center of North Adams.

 |